avecenob/tara-backend-ml/README.md

 # TARA Machine Learning Model API

-TARA API for Machine Learning Model built by CC Team using Flask.
-The API is used to retrieve a list of tourist attractions recommendations
+Backend service for deploying Machine Learning Model built by CC Team using Flask.
+The API is used to retrieve a list of tourist attraction recommendations.

 To clone the repository:
 ```